JeffreySunjay4044/dbmigration/ideas/handle_multi_topic.md

 by jdbc sink connector upon INSERT dml queries.

 What can be done ?
-Call jdbc sink api which creates a new consumer to pull dml changes from the table .
+Call jdbc sink api which creates a new consumer to pull dml changes from the table.
 This api call is triggered upon the event in the kafka ddl topic.

 ```

+## Dev Analysis
 - [x] Call JDBC Sink Connector dynamically